 Total testosterone is a good initial indicator of your overall testosterone levels.
 A free testosterone test could also be useful if you have lower testosterone levels.

 You can also measure your free testosterone.
 This is the amount of testosterone available for your body to use — giving you a clearer picture of whether your levels are in the normal range.

 Free testosterone is calculated based on your total testosterone, sex hormone-binding globulin (SHBG), and albumin level.

 How to boost your testosterone levels

 There are lots of natural methods you can try to boost your testosterone levels.
-Or sometimes, a doctor might prescribe testosterone replacement therapy.
+These include:

-Manage your stress levels.
-Long-term (chronic) stress causes your cortisol levels to jump up, which lowers your testosterone levels.
-Mindfulness, breathing exercises, and yoga are all great ways to reduce stress.
+- Managing your stress levels — mindfulness, breathing exercises, and yoga are all great ways to reduce stress.

-Testosterone replacement therapy means getting synthetic testosterone through an injection, gel or patch.
-This can help increase muscle mass and sex drive.
-But there are some side effects like oily skin and fluid retention.
-Sometimes the testicles can shrink and sperm production can decrease.
+Sometimes your testicles can shrink, and sperm production can decrease.
 If you take it long-term, it might increase your risk of heart attack and stroke.

-This therapy should never be done without supervision from a health professional Self-medicating with synthetic testosterone (anabolic steroid) is dangerous and can cause aggressive or violent behaviour.
+You shouldn’t start this therapy without supervision from a health professional.
+Self-medicating with synthetic testosterone (anabolic steroid) is dangerous and can cause aggressive or violent behaviour.